-This bullet journal 101 post is here to answer all your questions about the bullet journal system, the supplies and how to use it effectively!
-Each bullet journal Q&A below address a specific questions that our readers (particularly beginners) may have about the bujo system.
+This bullet journal 101 post is here to answer all your questions about the bullet journal system, the supplies, and how to use it effectively!
+Each bullet journal Q&A below addresses a specific question that our readers (particularly beginners) may have about the bujo system.

 The Bullet Journal trend has been a while for a little while now but because it is so effective it is here to stay.
-However, if you are totally new to the concept you may have hundreds of questions in your mind!
+However, if you are totally new to the concept you may have hundreds of questions about how it all works.

-Bullet Journal is not that complicate to understand but it is so very different from everything else you might have known about planning and that can lead to massive overwhelm and stopping you from using and finding the benefit of the system.
+Bullet Journal is not that complicate to understand but it is so very different from everything else you might have known about planning.
+I know that can lead to massive overwhelm and which may stops you from using and finding the benefits of the system.

-While I do have all the information one may need to successfully start a bullet journal in our guide post, this post is designed to answer specific questions we get all the time about the bullet journal system.
-These are easy to scan and find the question may have.
+While I do have all the information you need to successfully start a bullet journal in our guide post, this post is designed to answer specific questions that we get all the time about the bullet journal system from our readers.
+These are easy to scan to help you find the question may have.

-We hope to give you the most summarize answer but in case that particular question needs addressing further we will link to other resources so you can find the complete answer!
+We will try to give you the most summarize answer but in some cases that particular question may need more information so we will link to other resources where you can find the complete answer!

-If we haven’t addressed a question below feel free to comment in the bottom of the post and we will update this post as soon as we can!
+If we haven’t addressed a question below please feel free to comment in the bottom of the post and we will update this post as soon as we can!

 So let’s get started with our Bullet Journal Q&A.